 While we want to make sure that you have the least possible worries while attending the WordCamp, you still need to take care of a few things yourself.

 - You need to have a passport that is valid at least 6 months after the WordCamp ends.
-If your passport needs renewing or you need to request a new one, the potential cost for this is not covered by the sponsorship.

 - Device use and device insurance.
-Again, this is your own responsibility.

 What happens when I can’t attend after all?